runthefun/docs/pages/index.md

-# oncyber V2 Quick Start Guide

-Ready to build new worlds in oncyber V2?
+# Ready to build new worlds in awe?
 LFG:

-#### **Creating a New World in oncyber V2**
+#### **Creating a New World in awe**

-* Go to [v2.oncyber.io](https://v2.oncyber.io/) and log in.
+* Go to [awe.box](https://awe.box/studio) and log in.
-  * Haven’t signed up for V2 yet?
+  * Haven’t signed up for AWE yet?
     * If you don’t have an existing oncyber account, create one above.
-    * [Fill out this form](https://oncyber.typeform.com/V2earlyaccess) to be added to V2’s waitlist.
+    * [Fill out this form](https://oncyber.typeform.com/V2earlyaccess) to be added to awe’s waitlist.
-    * For accelerated access, [stop by Discord](https://discord.gg/NCuAWD4FCz) and let us know that you’ve signed up and you’re ready to build in V2\!
+    * For accelerated access, [stop by Discord](https://discord.gg/NCuAWD4FCz) and let us know that you’ve signed up and you’re ready to build in awe\!
 * Click “**WORLDS**” in the top-left, then “**Create from Scratch**” in the slide-out menu.
-* This will open a new world template in V2’s Studio interface at [v2.oncyber.io/studio](https://v2.oncyber.io/studio).
+* This will open a new world template in awe’s Studio interface at [awe.box/studio](https://awe.box/studio).

 #### **Basic Studio Navigation**

-oncyber’s V2 Studio uses a combination of mouse and keyboard inputs for navigation:
+awe's Studio uses a combination of mouse and keyboard inputs for navigation:

 * **Keyboard Movement:** *Use WASD* or the *arrow keys* to move directionally, *Spacebar* to move up, and *B* to move down. *Hold down Shift on the keyboard* to move faster.
 * **Mouse Movement:** *Click and drag the right mouse button* to move the camera more quickly in the corresponding direction.